TugboatQA/docs/content/setting-up-tugboat/select-repo-settings.md

 ### Delete the Repository

-If you want to delete a repo from your Tugboat project, you'll go into the Repository Settings for that repo and press the **Delete Repository** button.
+If you want to delete a repo from your Tugboat project, you'll go into the Repository Settings for that repo and press the {{% ui-text %}}Delete Repository{{% /ui-text %}} button.
 Deleting a repo from Tugboat does not affect any data in the git provider repo connected to it, nor does it delete the Tugboat project that contains the repo.

 ![Delete repository](../../_images/delete-repository.png)

-{{% notice note %}} Only Admin users have the **Delete Repository** option.
+{{% notice note %}} Only Admin users have the {{% ui-text %}}Delete Repository{{% /ui-text %}} option.
 For more on user permissions, see:
 [User permission levels explained](/administer-tugboat-crew/user-admin/#user-permission-levels-explained).
 {{% /notice %}}